 Perhaps one of Bali’s most iconic places, and most seen on social media, are the stunning rice fields of Bali.
 You don’t have to go far, it seems the rice fields are simply everywhere, but some are more stunning then others.
 If you are looking for the most beautiful rice fields in Bali, don’t look further, you have found them.
 The Tegalalang Rice Terraces are one of the must things to do in Ubud, perhaps even in Bali, and trust me you won’t be disappointed.
 While I had seen hundreds of photos of the rice terraces pass by on Instagram, none managed to capture the true beauty and immensity of the Tegalalang Rice Terraces.
 And to make it a bit easier for you we have written a complete guide to the Tegalalang Rice Terraces for you!

 Expected cost: renting a taxi goes per taxi, not per person in Bali.
-For a half day tour expect to pay 350K IDR and a whole day tour roughly 600K, this is excluding the entry fee.
+For a half day tour expect to pay 350K IDR and a whole day tour roughly 600K, this is excluding the entry fees.

-Option 2 – Rent a scooter or motorbike.
+Rent a scooter or motorbike.
 Now if you prefer to have a bit more freedom in your own schedule and are not afraid to drive a motorbike through the hustle and bustle of Bali, then renting a motorbike is the best option to you.
-Renting a motorbike or scooter in Bali is very common and you will find many other tourist and travelers on motorbikes.
+Renting a motorbike or scooter in Bali is very common and you will find many other tourist and travellers on motorbikes.
 Rules here will probably differ largely from the rules you are familiar with back home, so be careful, and oh… be sure to wear a helmet as this is mandatory.

 Expected cost: the price of renting a motorbike depends on the amount of cc’s and days of renting.
 For example, we rented a 150cc motorbike for 4 weeks and paid 55K IDR per day.

-The Tegalalang Rice Terraces
+The Tegalalang Rice Terrace